 In addition to acquiring a high degree of proficiency in basic office/administrative, computer, communication skills, the student is required to complete at least twenty-one credit hours of liberal arts courses, and will have an opportunity to complete an internship.
 For some graduates, the Office Technologies program has been a stepping stone to managerial positions; for others, it has provided the necessary course work to permit transfer to a four-year business education/office systems program.

-Students entering this program are required to purchase or lease a professional microcomputer system for home use.
-Computers are an integral part of all course instruction within the Office Technologies Administrative Assistant program.
-Computer specifications are available at www.sunyjefferson.edu or upon request.
+Students entering this program are required to purchase or lease a professional microcomputer system for home use that meets department defined minimum specifications.
+Computers are an integral part of all course instruction within the Office Technologies-Administrative Assistant program.

 The Administrative Assistant A.A.S. degree offers employment opportunities in a wide range of business environments, including not-for-profit and governmental organizations.
 Assistance is provided to executives by coordinating and directing office services, such as staff assignments, records management, budget control, and special management studies.
 Careers include administrative assistant, office manager, executive secretary, and other administrative professional positions.
 A growing number of administrative assistants share in managerial and human resource responsibilities and handle computer applications for presentations, spreadsheets, and database management.

 According to the U.S. Department of Labor, employment in the administrative, office, and clerical support category is one of the largest occupational areas.
 Most organizations employ administrative support personnel to handle administrative responsibilities.
 Employment opportunities are best for individuals with extensive software application knowledge.
 Graduates find successful employment in government, educational, legal, executive, and financial fields.